eduk8s-labs/lab-getting-started-with-octant/workshop/content/exercises/06-accessing-containers.md

 ![Pod Terminal](octant-pod-terminal.png)

 You can now interact with any processes running inside of the container.
-When finished, run ``exit`` in the shell, or click on the "**X**" at the top of the terminal window to dismiss it.
+When finished click on the "**X**" at the top of the terminal window to dismiss it.